rjellis/pijp-dti/README.md

 value file (CSV) is generated for each anisotropy measure.
 CSV
 format: (name, min, max, mean, std. dev).

-Voxels where the FA < 0.05 are set to zero.
+Voxels where FA < 0.05 are set to zero.
 The ROI statistics are only calculated over the non-zero voxels.